yastn/yastn/docs/source/mps/init.rst

 For more examples, see :ref:`Setting MPS/MPO manually<examples/mps/mps:building yamps object manually>`.

-Generating YAMPS from LaTex-like format
+Generating MPS or MPO with Generator
 -------------------------------------

 `YAMPS` includes a tool which interprets LaTex-like instruction in order to generate MPO.
 The tool allows to create bosonic and fermionic operators.